Dustincassiday/grunt-resx-to-json-delimited/README.md

 Default value: `'json'`

 A string value that will be used as the file extension for all destination files.

+#### options.whitespace
+Type: `String` or `Number`
+Default value: `undefined`

+A string or number object that's used to insert white space into the output JSON string for readability purposes.

 ### Usage Examples